casperschipper/gameoflifev2/_pages/about.md

 <a id="who-is-the-game-of-life"></a>

-# Who is the game of life ?
+# Who is The Game of Life ?

 The Game of Life foundation currently consists of: